 - Kidney disease.
 Diabetes can damage the kidneys.
 Kidney damage sends toxins into the blood, which can lead to nerve damage.

 - Smoking.
 Smoking narrows and hardens your arteries, reducing blood flow to your legs and feet.
 This makes it more difficult for wounds to heal and damages the peripheral nerves.

 Diabetic neuropathy can cause a number of serious complications, including:

 - Urinary tract infections and urinary incontinence.
 If the nerves that control your bladder are damaged, you may be unable to fully empty your bladder.
 Bacteria can build up in the bladder and kidneys, causing urinary tract infections.
 Nerve damage can also affect your ability to feel when you need to urinate or to control the muscles that release urine, leading to leakage (incontinence).

 - Sexual dysfunction.
 Autonomic neuropathy often damages the nerves that affect the sex organs.
 Men may experience erectile dysfunction.
 Women may have difficulty with lubrication and arousal.

-You can prevent or delay diabetic neuropathy and its complications by keeping tight control of your blood sugar and taking good care of your feet.
+You can prevent or delay diabetic neuropathy and its complications by closely managing your blood sugar and taking good care of your feet.

 Blood sugar management